Radical Optimism: Live performances

 As part of promotion for the album, Lipa performed the album's singles at various venues across various media forms.
 Performances of "Houdini" and "Training Season" filmed in a London warehouse were released to YouTube on 12 January 2024 and 15 March, respectively.
 The performances, subtitled "London Sessions", were also released in audio form on digital and streaming services on the same day as their respective debuts.
 Lipa opened the 66th Annual Grammy Awards on 4 February 2024 with "Houdini" and debuted then-unreleased "Training Season", along with "Dance the Night", a song for the 2023 film Barbie.
 She performed "Training Season" again at the Brit Awards 2024 ceremony on 2 March.
 On 12 April, Lipa performed a private concert at a McDonald's convention in Barcelona.
 Her setlist at the event consisted of the album's first two singles alongside several other songs from her catalogue.

 Lipa recorded a performance for BBC Radio 1's Live Lounge series at Maida Vale Studios that aired on BBC One on 6 May 2024.
 Her performance included "Training Season", "Illusion" and "Happy for You" from Radical Optimism in addition to her 2015 single, "Be the One", and a cover of Cleo Sol's 2021 track "Sunshine".
 On 25 April, she performed the first three singles off of the album at Time magazine's 2024 100 Gala.
 The event aired on the ABC network on 12 May.
 On 4 May, a day after the album's release, Lipa hosted Saturday Night Live and performed "Illusion" and "Happy for You" during the show.
 The next day, she performed the same two songs again alongside "Houdini" and "Training Season" during a surprise concert in Times Square in New York City.

 Lipa headlined the 2024 edition of Glastonbury Festival in June as well as Open'er Festival, Rock Werchter, NOS Alive, and Mad Cool in July.
-She also conducted a one-off concert on 17 October at the Royal Albert Hall in London.
-Fans who pre-ordered Radical Optimism were granted pre-sale access on 10 April, followed by the general ticket sale two days later, via Ticketmaster.
+She also conducted a one-off concert on 17 October at the Royal Albert Hall in London, which was released as her first live album, Dua Lipa Live from the Royal Albert Hall, on 6 December 2024.
+Fans who pre-ordered Radical Optimism were granted pre-sale access to the concert on 10 April, followed by the general ticket sale two days later, via Ticketmaster.

 Tour

 On 18 March 2024, Lipa announced the Radical Optimism Tour, a concert tour in support of the album.
 Tickets went on general sale on 21 March via Ticketmaster; fans who pre-ordered Radical Optimism were granted pre-sale access.
+The tour began on 5 November 2024 in Singapore, and concluded on 5 December 2025 in Mexico City, grossing $141.1 million from 59 reported shows.
+The Mexico City shows were professionally recorded and resulted in the concert film Dua Lipa - Live from Mexico, which was released to YouTube on 21 May 2026.
+The live album, Live from Mexico, was released the following day for streaming and digital download, with a CD and vinyl release in June 2026.